From Prompt Optimization to Multi-Dimensional Credibility Evaluation: Enhancing Trustworthiness of Chinese LLM-Generated Liver MRI Reports -- with Preliminary Extension to Lung Cancer: Materials and Methods

 To independently evaluate the synthesized reports, we proposed a MDCA framework, which evaluated the synthesized reports in three dimensions: SC, DC, and CPA \cite{zhou2021visual,chen2025visual,zeng2025deepseek,bhayana2024large}.

-\emph{Semantic Coherence (SC)}: This metric assessed whether the generated report read fluently and adhered to typical radiological writing conventions.
-A pre-trained BERT model was used to compute pairwise sentence embeddings and evaluate overall coherence as follows:
+\emph{Semantic Coherence (SC)}: This metric assessed the overall semantic alignment between the generated diagnostic conclusion and the reference diagnostic conclusion at the document level, indicating how closely the LLM output adhered to the linguistic style and radiological writing conventions of the target institution.
+Specifically, a pre-trained BERT model was used to encode the complete diagnostic conclusion text of the target report $R_T$ and that of the synthesized report $R_S$ into fixed-length vector representations, following the semantic textual similarity (STS) paradigm.
+The SC score was defined as the cosine similarity between the two document-level embeddings:

-where $s_T$ was the target diagnosis sentence, $s_S$ was the synthesized diagnosis sentence.
-Higher SC indicated smoother sentence transitions and better linguistic fluency, reflecting alignment with radiologists' reading habits.
-Importantly, this metric focused solely on textual coherence and did not assess the diagnostic accuracy of the liver MRI report.
+where $\mathrm{BERT}(\cdot)$ denotes the pooled output embedding of the full diagnostic conclusion.
+Higher SC values reflected greater semantic similarity to the reference report, indicating better fluency and stronger alignment with institutional radiological writing conventions.
+This metric focused solely on textual and stylistic coherence and did not assess diagnostic accuracy.

-\emph{Diagnostic Correctness (DC)}: This dimension evaluated the accuracy and completeness of diagnostic content.
-For each report $R$, we divided it into several diagnosis target $T_R=\{t_{R1}, t_{R2}, t_{R3},\mathellipsis\}$.
-For target repost $R_T$ and synthesized report $R_S$, we had $T_R$T and $T_{RS}$.
-Then we conducted keyword matching KMAT between $T_{RT}$ and $T_{RS}$, and each $t_{RTo}$ would be compared with all $t_{ST}$.
-As a result, we have:
+\emph{Diagnostic Correctness (DC)}: This dimension evaluated the diagnostic accuracy and completeness of the synthesized report relative to the target report.
+The assessment followed a two-stage keyword-level matching procedure, termed KMAT.
+In the extraction stage, diagnostic keywords were identified from both the target report $R_T$ and the synthesized report $R_S$ against a predefined institutional lexicon of medical diagnostic terms, yielding keyword sets $\mathcal{K}_T = \{k_{T,1}, k_{T,2}, \dots, k_{T,m}\}$ and $\mathcal{K}_S = \{k_{S,1}, k_{S,2}, \dots, k_{S,n}\}$, respectively.
+In the matching stage, each keyword in $\mathcal{K}_T$ was checked against all keywords in $\mathcal{K}_S$ to determine whether the corresponding diagnostic entity had been correctly captured.
+The DC score was then defined as the proportion of target keywords that were successfully matched:

-Reports were scored based on disease coverage and terminology precision.
-A higher score reflected stronger diagnostic performance and clinical relevance \cite{savage2025radsearch,yasaka2025new,lucas2025multisequence}.
+A higher DC score indicated stronger diagnostic coverage and terminology precision, reflecting that the synthesized report captured a greater proportion of clinically relevant findings \cite{savage2025radsearch, yasaka2025new,lucas2025multisequence}.